lebedov/msgpack-numpy/README.md

 of this overhead by writing a custom encoder/decoder pair that produces more efficient serializations for those specific use cases.

+Note that numpy arrays deserialized by msgpack-numpy are read-only and must be copied if they are to be modified.

 Development
 -----------
 The latest source code can be obtained from [GitHub](https://github.com/lebedov/msgpack-numpy/).